 It is really important to us that donations are tracked by multiple people; this helps us make sure that all donations are accounted for at all times, and that nothing even as simple as a math error gets in the way of using those donations to fill empty stockings.

-The spreadsheets Mike and Sr. Mark keep list the donor’s name, the amount donated in US dollars, and any messages that you included with the donation.
+The records Mike and Sr. Mark keep list the donor’s name, the amount donated in US dollars, and any messages that you included with the donation.

 We collect the messages that you send and forward them to the McElroys!
 It makes us feel like Santa’s elves.

 Your personal information never leaves our care.
-The information in Mike and Sr. Mark’s spreadsheets stay with them, and email addresses entered on the website stay with Willem.
+The information in Mike and Sr. Mark’s spreadsheets stay with them, and email addresses entered on the website stay with Willem and are deleted after each year.
 The Head Angels do not sell your information, share it, or publicize it on social media sites like Facebook or Twitter.
 The only time you might get an email from us is if we need to clarify something about an item you have claimed or a donation you have made.
-Nobody except the Head Angels will know if you donated or what you donated unless you choose to share that information (which you are free to do if you like!)
+Nobody except the Head Angels will know if you donated or what you donated unless you choose to share that information (which you are free to do if you like!).

 We do share the total number of people who donated, and we make regular updates on Facebook and Twitter stating the total amount of donations received.